 Will your troop use the Digital Cookie® platform to manage its cookie business?
 Check the specific guidelines provided by each cookie vendor before participating.
-Before girls use their Digital Cookie or Smart Cookie site, they should partner with their families to learn how to safely run their business online.
+Before girls begin selling online, they should partner with their troop leader and families to learn how to safely run their business online.

 A few more online safety practices to keep in mind:

-The Girl Scout Cookie Program is a girl-led program, so online marketing and sales efforts should always be led by a Girl Scout, with the supervision of her parent or caregiver.
+The Girl Scout Cookie Program is a girl-led program; a Girl Scout should always lead online marketing and sales efforts, with the supervision of her parent or caregiver.